Grazina-S/Sprint1/README.md

 pip install --index-url https://test.pypi.org/simple/ my_basic_calculator

 ## Usage
-import it:
-from my_basic_calculator.calculator import Calculator

-then create an instance of Calculator class and use the five available functions:

-- add - add any amount of numbers
+- add/subtract/divide/multiply - add/subtract/divide/multiply any amount of numbers.
+Keep in mind that starting memory is 0!
-- substract/divide/multiply - substracts/divide/multiply any amount of numbers.
-If memory = 0 it will  take the first number from the list of arguments and use it as default.
-If only one argument is entered, default will be 0 or the result of previous operation.
-- take nth degree root - takes two arguments, number and a degree of the root.
-If no degree is entered, it will take square root.
-If no number is entered, it will use 0 or the result of previous operation
+- take nth degree root - takes one arguments,  a degree of the root.
-- reset - reset calculator memory to 0
+- reset - reset calculator memory back  to 0